I had the privilege of studying music privately with the Greek-American concert pianist Nicholas Constantinidis.

 Nick was blind since early childhood, and came from a poor family, yet successfully managed to emigrate to the United States.
 He subsequently concertized world-wide, and is noted for performing concertos with many of the world’s most famous orchestras.

 Nick was my teacher, my best friend, and my mentor.
-He taught me music, ambidexterity, working with higher consciousness, and self-actualization.

 About Nicolas Constantinidis